 Okay, so it’s not Rockefeller Center – it’s better.

-Choose to skate in the moat of the Tower of London, glide your way across the ice under the towering presence of the Natural History Museum, or head out somewhere like Hampton Court Palace for a unique ice skating rink with colorful projections onto the palace behind you.
+Choose to skate in the moat of the Tower of London or head out somewhere like Hampton Court Palace for a unique ice skating rink with colorful projections onto the palace behind you.

 You can rent skates from whichever option you choose, and this is another one that I highly recommend booking in advance as places do fill up.